DFE-Digital/bat-design-history/app/posts/apply-for-teacher-training/2020-01-30-add-a-new-referee.md

 But if a user hasn't seen the email, and they are signing in for another purpose, we need to prompt them too.

 ### Don't do anything smart with the link

+This is the version we're going for, we only need to link to sign in.

 Instead of making a smart link, we could put the candidate’s account into a "mode".
 That mode would mean they'll be requested to add a new referee as soon as they sign in.
 We could toggle this mode when we send the automatic email.